 Our operations are subject to a broad array of regulatory requirements globally.
-We are subject to federal, state, local, international and transnational laws and regulations, including the operating, quality and security standards of the FDA, the U.S. Department of Health and Human Services ("HHS"), and other regulatory authorities such as the EMA, and in the future, any changes to such laws and regulations could adversely affect us.
+We are subject to federal, state, local, international and transnational laws and regulations, including the operating, quality and security standards of the FDA, the U.S. Department of

+Health and Human Services ("HHS"), and other regulatory authorities such as the EMA, and in the future, any changes to such laws and regulations could adversely affect us.
 In particular, changes in the FDA's regulation of drug discovery and development or manufacturing processes could adversely affect our results of operations and financial condition.
 We may be required to register for permits and/or licenses with the FDA, HHS, or other regulatory authorities such as the EMA, and there can be no assurance that we will be able to maintain or renew existing permits, licenses or other regulatory approvals or obtain, without significant delay, future permits, licenses or other approvals needed for the operation of our business.
 Any noncompliance by us with applicable laws and regulations or the failure to maintain, renew or obtain necessary permits and licenses could have an adverse effect on our results of operations and financial condition.

-In the United States, the European Union, and other foreign jurisdictions, there have been, and we expect there will continue to be, a number of legislative and regulatory changes and proposed changes to the healthcare system that could affect our future results of operations.
-In particular, there have been and continue to be a number of initiatives at the United States federal and state levels that seek to reduce healthcare costs and improve the guality of healthcare.
-For example, in March 2010, the Affordable Care Act ("ACA"), as amended by the Health Care and Education Reconciliation Act of 2010, or collectively, ACA, was enacted, which substantially changed the way healthcare is financed by both governmental and private insurers.
-Since its enactment, there have been judicial, executive and Congressional challenges to certain aspects of the ACA.
-On June 17, 2021, the U.S. Supreme Court dismissed the most recent judicial challenge to the ACA brought by several states, without specifically ruling on the ACA's constitutionality.
-Among the provisions of the ACA, those of greatest importance to the pharmaceutical and biotechnology industries include:
+In the United States, the EU, and other foreign jurisdictions, there have been, and we expect there will continue to be, a number of legislative and regulatory changes and proposed changes to the healthcare system that could affect our future results of operations.
+In particular, there have been and continue to be a number of initiatives at the United States federal and state levels that seek to reduce healthcare costs and improve the quality of healthcare.
+For example, in March 2010, the Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010 (together, the "ACA") was enacted, which substantially changed the way healthcare is financed by both governmental and private insurers.